Skip to main content

 HIGH PREVALENCE

-Fish sauce, dried seafood, and fresh fish are common ingredients
+Fish sauce, dried seafood, and fresh fish turn up in many dishes

 COMMONLY FOUND IN: